daattali/beautiful-jekyll/_posts/2022-02-13-what-s-new-in-vembu-bdr-suite-v5.1.md

 [![](/img/vembu-download.png)](https://www.vembu.com/vembu-bdr-suite-download/#)

-Vembu BDR Suite is a Windows or Linux installer and you can use it unrestricted for free during a **30 days trial period**.
+BDRSuite v5.1 is a Windows or Linux installer and you can use it unrestricted for free during a **30 days trial period**.

 #### Object Storage Backup Repository